-The purpose of this research is to improve patient's vision in the treatment of macular holes and Fuchs' corneal endothelial dystrophy and to prevent progression of retinal detachment through biomechanical knowledge of these conditions.
+The purpose of this research is to improve patient's vision in the treatment of macular holes and Fuchs' corneal endothelial dystrophy and to prevent progression of retinal detachment through

 At the Department of Ophthalmology, Rigshospitalet - Glostrup we have studied the relationship between the actual performed positioning and surgical results in macular hole treatment (unpublished data, submitted for publication).
-Recently we have adopted DMEK for the treatment
+Recently we have adopted DMEK for the treatment of Fuchs' endothelial dystrophy.
+In both DMEK and macular hole treatments similar key principals are at play.
+They utilize the physical properties of gas with a high surface tension and low viscosity to create a biomechanical environment enabling visual gain6.
+As positioning determines the location of the gas in the eye